Ujwal-TR/glitch-flicks/README.md

 Live at: https://glitch-flicks.vercel.app/

-A world-class, futuristic social media marketing agency website built as an immersive 3D operating system.
+A social media marketing agency website built as an immersive 3D operating system is all it is!!

 ## The Experience
 Glitch-Flicks is not a traditional agency website.
 It is an interactive WebGL experience that feels like diving into a living, breathing algorithm.
 It features: